-In some countries the higher tax incomes come from arts such as movie industry, music or theatre business.
-In this regards arts are beneficial investment for the government.
-On the other hand, arts, such as music are the food for soul and government should patronize this sector.
+In some countries, the higher tax incomes come from arts such as movie industry, music or theatre business.
+In this regard, arts are beneficial investments for the government.
+On the other hand, arts, such as music are the food for soul and government should patronise this sector.

-Moreover, in big ccountries like America and United kingdom arts are one of the biggest earning source for those countries.
-Fact that, many people want to come to these country because their arts are the best in the world and famous.
+Moreover, in big countries like America and United kingdom arts are one of the biggest earning sources for those countries.
+The fact that, many people want to come to these countries because their arts are famous and the best in the world.
 Due to the fact movie industries, music or theatre has been encouraged the government for tax.
 Indeed, it can help the government to invest some money to public services as well.
-Hence, those countries are famous for music and movies and its imposing in the world and has become destiny for many people around the world for gaining their passion in arts.
+Hence, those countries are famous for music and movies and its imposing in the world and have become destiny for many people around the world for gaining their passion in arts.

 [ by - Dessy Itaar ]